 Q: We no longer use a particular vendor, but they still were paid with our Learning Fund.
 How do we get a refund?

 A: Because we require parents to send in purchase orders before invoices can be sent and paid, this should not occur.
-If you did not send a purchase order and an invoice was still somehow paid for a vendor you no longer wish to use, contact the finance department so that they are aware and can note the account and stop paying any further invoices.
+If you did not send a purchase order and an invoice was still somehow paid for a vendor you no longer wish to use, contact the learning fund accounts payable department so that they are aware and can note the account and stop paying any further invoices.
 You will then need to contact the vendor and request that they refund the amount to EPIC.
 Once EPIC receives a check from the vendor, we can credit the account.

 Q: If a student’s learning fund is depleted, who is responsible for paying invoices vendors send in?